damasceno-dev/myRecipeBook-Frontend/README.md

 - `npm run generate:dev`: Generate API types and functions for development environment
 - `npm run generate:dev:https`: Generate API types and functions for HTTPS development environment
 - `npm run generate:prod`: Generate API types and functions for production environment

-## Deployment
-The instructions focus on AWS deployment as the other projects are AWS-based; however, feel free to deploy wherever suits your needs.

-Steps to deploy using AWS Amplify:

-1. Log in to the AWS Management Console
-2. Navigate to AWS Amplify
-3. Click "New app" → "Host web app"
-4. Connect to your GitHub repository
-5. Configure the build settings
-6. Deploy the application
-7. Note down the Amplify application URL

 ## Contributing